sergiords/ignite-hands-on/guide/part2_data-grid.md

 ## Solution

-- Case 1: each server node computes `cache.localSize()` and results are reduced by Ignite in a collection in client node.
+- Case 1: each server node computes `cache.localSize()` and results are reduced by Ignite to a collection in client node.

 - Case 2: each server node computes `cache.localSize()` but results are added to **a copy** of the **sizes2** collection defined in client node.
 Original collection is never updated.